 If you need a sweet treat during your period, opt for natural sources of sugar such as fresh fruits or dark chocolate.

-Dark chocolate is actually rich in antioxidants and magnesium, which can help alleviate PMS symptoms (8).
+Dark chocolate is actually rich in antioxidants and magnesium, which can help alleviate PMS discomfort (8).
 Fresh fruits also provide essential vitamins and minerals that can help support your overall health during menstruation (9).

 If you choose to snack on a sugary treat, make sure you do so in moderation and balance it out with a healthy, well-rounded diet.
 The best junk food to eat while on your period is no junk food at all, but if you do give in to your cravings, do so mindfully.